Faculty

 Michael Sprunger

 Michael Sprunger (Ph.D.
-University of Hawaii) teaches East Asian history, including specialized courses on crime and punishment, gender, and colonialism.
-His current research focuses on crime and punishment in Korea under Japanese colonial rule (1910-1945) and the memory and legacies of colonialism in the two Koreas.
+University of Hawaii) teaches East Asian history, including courses on crime and punishment, gender, colonialism, war, and memory.
+His current research examines crime and punishment in Korea under Japanese colonial rule (1910-1945) and the memory and legacies of colonialism in the two Koreas.

 Emeritus Professors